Mohamed-Dwidar1/Mohamed-Dwidar1/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm a communication and electronics student who is passionate about .

 - 🎓 &nbsp; Junior Electronics and Communication Engineering student - Cairo University.
 - ⚡ &nbsp; Passionate about Digital Electronics & Hardware Design.
-- 💼 &nbsp; Working as an Embedded Software Engineer at Valeo Egypt.
 - 🌱 &nbsp; Currently exploring projects to sharpen my skills.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mohamed-dwidar-378058321/)